 The kidnapping of Chinese women by Japanese soldiers was similarly highlighted by the CMF during its humanitarian activism.
 During the “Warphans” campaign (which will be explored in detail later in the article), the committee revealed that some of the children orphaned by the Second Sino-Japanese War had witnessed a particularly gendered, violent attack on their families, in that they saw their mothers kidnapped (and sometimes killed) by Japanese soldiers.
 Japanese soldiers kidnapped Chinese women, girls, elderly, and pregnant women frequently during the Second Sino-Japanese War to rape, use as sex slaves, or to force them to work in “comfort stations” established for institutional sexual slavery.
 The first official “comfort station” was established in Shanghai in 1932 shortly after the Japanese invasion of Manchuria.
 Chinese women were not only targeted for mass sexual violence because of the sexual deviancy of the Japanese forces, but also because they represented the “body of the nation” and rape stood as a “gesture of conquest”, as Belgian women had been twenty years earlier.

 By March 1939, Western observers would have known, to some extent, that mass sexual violence was occurring in China.
 However, it is not clear how far CMF members would have understood the subtext of rape in the description of mothers being “abducted” or “taken away” by Japanese soldiers.
-However, the result was still horrifying, even if readers of the report did not fully understand that the kidnap of Chinese women ultimately meant their sexual assault.
-Four of the children who had seen their mother kidnapped by Japanese soldiers had also seen her murdered by their abductors, demonstrating the extreme violence that the children had witnessed.
+However, the result was still horrifying, even if readers of Loh Tsei’s report did not fully understand that the kidnap of Chinese women ultimately meant their sexual assault.
+In addition, an article in the CMF’s French journal, Femmes dans l’action mondiale, profiled four Chinese children who had seen the kidnap and murder of their mother by Japanese soldiers, demonstrating the extreme violence that the children had witnessed.
 It also suggests that the children interviewed for this article had witnessed the entire attack on their mother, from kidnap to rape and murder, a fact that some of the more informed readers would have understood and that may have encouraged them to act out of horror and sympathy for the children.

 However, the committee’s discourse on sexual violence had several limitations.
 Although it publicized a traumatic and often overlooked aspect of war and gave Chinese women the opportunity to discuss it on their terms, the group used these descriptions of gender-based atrocities entirely as propaganda for its humanitarian work.
 It did not engage with feminist politics to examine the motivations behind these atrocities or to suggest solutions, nor did it collaborate with other international groups on campaigns on civilian protection.
 Beyond some participation in women’s delegations to the League of Nations and cooperation with organizations in a national context, the CMF tended to work unilaterally.
 Despite the group’s resolute commitment to exposing all the horrors of the war between China and Japan, in practice its frank portrayal of sexual assault served little purpose other than consciousness-raising amongst Western women.